 - Students shall be in attendance throughout the school day.
 If a student will be late to school or dismissed before the end of the school day, the parent shall notify the school in advance and state the reason for the tardiness or early dismissal.
 Justifiable reasons shall be determined by the principal.
 Students will be counted absent if they are not present in class for at least half of the class period.
-To be counted "present" for the day, the student must be in attendance for a minimum of two hours of the day unless extenuating circumstances exist. - The parent and in the case of divorced or separated parents, the enrolling parent shall indicate on the Emergency Student Data Form the individual(s) to whom the student may be released during the school day.

-8220 - SCHOOL DAY

-- The Superintendent shall annually establish the hours of the school day.
+To be counted "present" for the day, the student must be in attendance for a minimum of two hours of the day unless extenuating circumstances exist. - The registering parent -shall indicate on the Emergency Student Data Form the individual(s) to whom the student may be released during the school day.
+The registering parent who completes the Emergency Student Data Form is responsible for providing information that is truthful and accurate and in the case of unmarried, divorced, or separated parents, consistent with any court order in effect governing their divorce, separation, or parenting matters. - 8220 SCHOOL DAY - The Superintendent shall annually establish the hours of the school day.
 The Superintendent may authorize exceptions from the regular school day. - The Superintendent may close the schools, delay the opening of school, or dismiss school early when such alteration in the regular session is required for the protection of the health and safety of students and staff members.